Table of Contents

 Our club’s activities outside of our regular meetings and tournaments include helping to organize the Canadian National SCRABBLE Championship and Toronto School SCRABBLE Championship (including a Scrabble-expert-in-the-school outreach programme), and charity fundraisers such as SCRABBLE With The Stars and the SCRABBLE Corporate Challenge.
 Many of our members also serve on committees at every level of the North American SCRABBLE Players Association, including its Executive Committee and Advisory Board.

 We have regular players from throughout the greater Metropolitan Toronto region and as far away as Brantford and Hamilton, and have visitors from overseas each year.
 Newcomers are always welcome, and we have players of all ages and playing abilities.

 Visit us on Facebook!

 For information about past seasons or to see how people are doing this season, see the club archive.

-We meet every Wednesday throughout the year, usually beginning our season on the first Wednesday after Labour Day (September 4th in 2013), a little before our annual open tournament, usually with a hiatus when our venue is unavailable around Christmas and ending with a club tournament held on three Wednesdays in June (June 4th, 11th and 18th in 2014).
-In 2014, we will be experimenting again with keeping the club open on a partially formal basis in July and August.
-On nights when a director is available, players may play for prizes and ratings, with their results affecting their September start-of-season rating but not their club championship status.
+We meet both in person and online every Wednesday throughout the year, usually beginning our season on the first Wednesday after Labour Day (September 7th in 2022), a little before our annual open tournament (not held in 2022), usually with a hiatus when our venue is unavailable around Christmas (but not in 2022), and ending with a club tournament held on three Wednesdays in June (June 1st, 8th, and 15th in 2023).

-We meet regularly at the Earl Bales Community Centre near Bathurst and Sheppard in Toronto.
+We meet in person at the Earl Bales Community Centre near Bathurst and Sheppard in Toronto.
 (If you haven’t been to the club since we moved in 1988, we no longer meet at Don Mills Collegiate Institute.)